 Dressed in Civil War clothing, Brett Dirie, age 12 appeared sad Saturday as he beat a drum.
 His grandfather, Dennis Bernitt explained that Dirie was playing the role of a Civil War drummer boy and that those weren't happy times, so he was supposed to appear sad.
 As a first sergeant and an infantry rifleman, Bernitt said together with his grandson they participate in Civil War reenactments because of their, "love of history, love of being able to share what we know with the public," which also provides for family time.
 Although not present, Bernitt said other family members also participate in the shows.

-Page 2 of 2 - The various presenters, Peterec said, were great because they provided people with a better awareness of the region.
+The various presenters, Peterec said, were great because they provided people with a better awareness of the region.
 The Zane Grey Festival, she said was the, "perfect venue to do it, under the trees in the back yard, its perfect."